dominicjonas/weather-47/README.md

 - Squeeze every last FPS from the code.

 ### Minify
-- Condense this project into a widget that can be used with a dashboard in a future project.
+- Condense this project into a widget that can be used within a dashboard in a future project.

 ![Screenshot 2021-09-08 at 15 45 58](https://user-images.githubusercontent.com/83312425/132531721-3d9d41dc-d490-4d52-ba3f-61553dd7f554.png)